jeffjyang/cbc-radio-2-spotify/README.md

 remove all tracks from the playlist and rename it to "Inactive".

 The choice of creating 10 playlists is to ensure that we will not run out of playlists to use on days where CBC Music has a relatively large number of programs.
-From my experience the number of programs each day on CBC Music tends to top out at roughly 8 programs per day.
+This tends to be about 8 programs per day.